GStaehler/Window-Engine/README.md

 ### Display

-If you want your window to be visible without clicking on a button the first time :
+The following code makes the window visible without a button click :

 ```html
 <div id="window!" class="window" style="display: initial;">
 ```

-Of course you can combine it with the fade effect :
+Of course it is possible to combine it with the fade effect :

 ```html
 <div id="window!" class="window fade" style="display: initial;">